Trump's latest tariffs undercut his first trade salvo in solar

 That could be difficult because China is the top source of cheap components.
 But some panel manufacturers say they are already sourcing panel components from countries other than China, including Korea’s LG, which is starting panel production in Alabama next year, and Canada’s Heliene, which started production in Minnesota in October.

 Some component-makers are also shifting production out of China to serve U.S. manufacturers.
-Enphase Energy, for example, said it will start making microinverters for the U.S. market in Mexico.
-Its rival, SolarEdge, has said it would move some production to Romania and Hungary.
+Enphase Energy (ENPH.O), for example, said it will start making microinverters for the U.S. market in Mexico.
+Its rival, SolarEdge (SEDG.O), has said it would move some production to Romania and Hungary.

 The $17 billion U.S. solar industry employs more than 250,000 people, most of them in installation and development and only about a fifth in manufacturing, according to the U.S. Energy Information Administration.